Job Opportunities at Health Affairs

-- Develop expertise in health policy by reading relevant news service summaries and news articles, journals, books, attending conferences/meetings, etc.
+- Maintain expertise in health policy by reading relevant news service summaries and news articles, journals, books, attending conferences/meetings, etc.

-- Develop contacts in the field through phone contact, working with authors and reviewers, attending meetings.
+- Further develop contacts in the field through phone contact, working with authors and reviewers, attending meetings.

-- Bachelor’s Degree; advanced degree in public health, medicine, law, economics, or a related field is a definite plus; will consider work experience.
+- Bachelor’s Degree essential; advanced degree in public health, medicine, law, economics, or a related field is a definite plus; will consider work experience.

-- Interest in health care and social policy/sciences
+- Demonstrated interest in health care and social policy/sciences.

-- Ability to translate complicated material into prose suitable for lay audiences.
+- Demonstrated ability to translate complicated material into prose suitable for lay audiences

-- Ability to communicate effectively with individuals in many disciplines, in academic and policy communities.
+- Demonstrated ability to communicate effectively with individuals in many disciplines, in academic and policy communities.

 - Comfortable working in a fast-paced environment and able to adapt to changing needs.

-- Able to juggle multiple tasks and meet strict deadlines
+- Must be able to juggle multiple tasks and meet strict deadlines

 - Adept at using a variety of software packages (word processing, spreadsheets, presentation software, databases) and Web applications

-- Background in policy, health, or publications environment
+2. Background in policy, health, and publications environment

 To explore opportunities at Project HOPE, please click here: